Interface for container objects that can be iterated over

 Returns another Iterable that is potentially iterated in parallel, with a given batch size and degree of parallelism (number of parallel workers).

-race does not preserve the order of elements.
+race does not preserve the order of elements (mnemonic: in a race, you never know who will arrive first).

 Use race in situations where it is OK to do the processing of items in parallel, and the output order does not matter.
 See